-more detailed and objective political information.
+Nevertheless, even though a similar distinction between the credibility of public and private media sources is found across different types of regimes, it is hard to determine whether the distinction is caused by the same reason.
+In democracies, public broadcast gain more credibility in providing detailed and unbiased political information.
+Therefore, citizens are better informed when they watch public broadcast and can in turn trust the media source.
+As suggested by Table 6, message credibility matters most for respondents in judging media credibility when the information is coming from news media located in Singapore.
+As the news on China is less likely to be censored by the Singapore government, it could provide more detailed and objective political information.
 This provides a parallel, even though it's not perfect, to the story of public broadcast in established democracies.
 In autocracies, on the contrary, the official media outlets tend to provide less detailed and more biased information due to government censorship.
 Consequently, the underlying mechanism which leads to a high credibility of official media in authoritarian regimes should be understood differently from the story in democracies.

-λ Ψ{jj} Medium Credibility (Experimental Group: Source) 0.420 (0.07) 0.83 (0.08) Source Credibility (Experimental Group: Source) 0.847 (0.07) $0.29 \\ (0.07)$ Message Credibility (Experimental Group: Source) 0.972 (0.07) $0.06 \\ (0.08)$
+λ $\Psi{jj}$ Medium Credibility (Experimental Group: Source) 0.420 (0.07) 0.83 (0.08) Source Credibility (Experimental Group: Source) 0.847 $(0.07)$ $0.29 \\ (0.07)$ Message Credibility (Experimental Group: Source) 0.972 $(0.07)$ $0.06 \\ (0.08)$